Skip to main content

 A receiver represents the point in space where the impulse response will be simulated and analyzed.
 It acts as a "virtual microphone" that you place inside the space at the location where you want to measure or listen to the result.

 There are two types of receivers available: Point receivers and Surface receivers.
-To add a new receiver, select the type you want (point or surface) and click the + button.
+To add a new receiver, select the type you want (point or surface) and click the Add icon.
 The first receiver will appear in the center of the model, and each new point receiver appears 0.5m next to the last point receiver added, along the x-axis.
 The coordinates can then be edited in the sidepanel.
 You can create up to 100 point receivers and have up to 1199 grid points in total for surface receivers.

 Point receivers